sw24f/jump-start-with-git-pesak17/learningGit.md

 # Personal Notes
 + After attending office hours with professor Yan, I learned that GitHub is a cloud where we can send new versions of work to other people
 + A repo shows all the changes that have been saved
++ Use git clone to creat a cop yof a repository